Andros-Spica/hpcModel/README.md

 - Explore single simulation runs using the Shiny App hosted in ShinyApps.io: https://andros-spica.shinyapps.io/HPCShinyApp/

-- Consult the HTML version of the sensitivity analysis report: https://andros-spica.github.io/hpcModel
+- Consult the HTML version of the model description and the sensitivity analysis report: https://andros-spica.github.io/hpcModel

 - See our a presentation overviewing the model and its results, hosted in another repository: https://github.com/Andros-Spica/ENE-Angourakis-et-al-2019